Dying winds bring relief after weeks of California wildfires

 “We were comfortable, but fearful of what the consequences could be,” Darst said Thursday, the day after finding her home had been spared once again.

-Darst was among the nearly 200,000 residents allowed to return home even as the fire continued to burn and several other blazes burned in the state.
+Darst was among the nearly 200,000 residents allowed to return home even as the fire burned along with several other blazes in the state.
 They were the lucky ones — at least 140 homes had been destroyed in the Sonoma fire.

 The blaze was the largest to burn over a three-week siege of vicious gusts that fanned fast-moving wildfires across California and led utility companies to cut power to millions to prevent winds from blowing branches into electric lines and igniting an inferno.